 And, of course, because squash rather than pumpkin is native to my country, I substituted.
 Squash is cheap and plentiful; imported pumpkin is rare and pricey.
 The substitution is a no-brainer.

-And what’s that dish in the blue bowl in the background?
+- And what’s that dish in the blue bowl in the background?
 That’s caldo pata, also from the Chile episode of No Reservations.
-The caldo pata recipe coming up next.